Zaczero/CBBI/README.md

 ## Manual Usage

-To use the CBBI script without Docker, follow these steps:
+To use the CBBI script without Docker, follow these two simple steps:

-_Recommended Python version: 3.12_

 ### 1. Install nix